brooksdra/technotes.github.io/intelliJ.md

 IntelliJ has an embedded tutorial which is pretty nice and covers a lot of stuff Take a look at this https://www.jetbrains.com/help/idea/migrating-from-eclipse-to-intellij-idea.html

+## Shelf Info
+The Shelf is workspace specific
+Use settings > Version Control > Shelf to set the directory.
+I prefer a centralized place /ProtedyneSuite/idea-resources/shelf

 ## Editor Settings
 **Allow Mouse font change**
 To enable/disable the feature, Settings > Editor > General: Change Font size with Ctrl+Mouse Wheel